 6. Satisfaction of a "True Sport" definition - Demonstrate that the applying club is within the following guidelines:

-The club must demonstrate that learning and development of skills of the sport is the main objective.
+•The club must demonstrate that learning and development of skills of the sport is the main

-The club must compete in a minimum of 2 competitions, demonstrations, or exhibitions per academic year.
+•The club must compete in a minimum of 2 competitions, demonstrations, or exhibitions per

 7. Space Availability & Equipment - Availability of Recreational Sports facilities and equipment for practice and competition is very limited due to use by Rec Sports program and informal recreation.
 Allocation of practice space and time will be limited to Rec Sports facilities that are not currently utilized.
 Club petitions that do not require and/or cannot be accommodated by existing Rec Sports facilities will be considered.
-The Club Sports Director in conjunction with the Associate Director of Recreational Sports will make decisions regarding space availability.
+The Assistant Director of Competitive Sports in conjunction with the Associate Director of Recreational Sports will make decisions regarding space availability.

 8. Provisions - Those clubs petitioning may only be departmentally sponsored by one campus entity.
 For example: A Business School club could not petition to be in the Sport Clubs program.

-1. Meet with the Assistant Director of Competitive Sports - In order to petition to become a club sport with the Division of Recreational Sports, the interested party must meet with the Assistant Director of Competitive Sports (Room 1031 Natatorium/Gym Unit II) and present all the documents needed to meet the criteria to become a club sport as explained above.
+1. Meet with the Assistant Director of Competitive Sports - In order to petition to become a Sport Clubs with the Division of Recreational Sports, the interested party must meet with the Assistant Director of Competitive Sports (Room 1031 Natatorium/Gym Unit II) and present all the documents needed to meet the criteria to become a sport club as explained above.

-2. Attend Sport Clubs Council Meeting - If the Sport Clubs Director determines that all criteria have been met, the petition will be placed on the agenda at the next Sport Clubs Council meeting.
+2. Attend Sport Clubs Council Meeting - If the Assistant Director of Competitive Sports determines that all criteria have been met, the petition will be placed on the agenda at the next Sport Clubs Council meeting.
 See Schedule of Deadlines & Meetings.

-4. Acceptance by the Assistant Director of Competitive Sports - Taking the vote of the Sport Clubs Council and all criteria into consideration, the Sport Clubs Director has final approval of a club's acceptance.
-The decision of the Sport Clubs Director may be appealed to the Program Director.
-Once accepted as an approved Club Sport, the club shall then be governed by policies established by the University, the Division of Recreational Sports Sport Clubs program and the Sport Clubs Council.
+4. Acceptance by the Assistant Director of Competitive Sports - Taking the vote of the Sport Clubs Council and all criteria into consideration, the Assistant Director of Competitive Sports has final approval of a club's acceptance.
+The decision of the Assistant Director of Competitive Sports may be appealed to the Program Director.
+Once accepted as an approved Sport Club, the club shall then be governed by policies established by the University, the Division of Recreational Sports Sport Clubs program and the Sport Clubs Council.

 5. Probationary Period - Upon acceptance into the Sport Clubs program, the new club will serve a one-year probationary period per the Sport Clubs Council By-Laws.
 Any new club will serve a four-year financial probationary period imposed by the Division of Recreational Sports.
 During this time the club will not be eligible to receive any Sport Clubs (DRS) funds while securing funds through external donations and fundraising.
 Equipment will not be provided or purchased by the Division of Recreational Sports to facilitate any new clubs.